2006 Cook County, Illinois, elections: Cook County Board of Commissioners

-General election

 Cook County Board of Review

 In the 2006 Cook County Board of Review election, two seats, one Democratic-held and one Republican-held, out of its three seats were up for election.

 The Cook County Board of Review has its three seats rotate the length of terms.
 In a staggered fashion (in which no two seats have coinciding two-year terms), the seats rotate between two consecutive four-year terms and a two-year term.

 1st district

 Incumbent second-term member Maureen Murphy, a Republican last reelected in 2002, lost reelection to Democrat Brendan F. Houlihan.
 This election was to a four-year term.

 Primaries

 Democratic

 No candidates, ballot-certified or formal write-in, ran in the Democratic primary.
 Incumbent Republican Maureen Murphy successfully challenged the nomination petitions of the only Democrat running, Brendan Houlihan, meaning that he was removed from the Democratic primary ballot.
 However, since, consequentially no candidate appeared on the ballot in the Democratic primary, state law enabled the Democratic committeemen from the Board of Review's 1st district to pick a nominee.
 They ultimately selected Houlihan as their nominee.